exercism/docs/using/faqs.md

 You can delete your account by following the link at the bottom of your [settings page][settings].
 If your issue is with emails and notifications you can adjust that in [your personal preferences][personal-settings].

-## What happened to my Team from the old site?

-We now have a [dedicated Teams site][dedicated-teams].

 ## How do I unlock exercises?

 By default, tracks with Learning Exercises require you to solve Learning Exercises to unlock other exercises (each should take around 5 minutes to solve if you are fluent in a language).